marklogic-community/corb2/README.md

 #### Custom Input Examples:
 * `URIS-MODULE.maxLimit=1000` Expects an external string variable  _maxLimit_ in URIS-MODULE XQuery or global variable for JavaScript.
-* `PROCESS-MODULE.startDate=2015-01-01` Expects an external string variable _startDate_ in XQUERY-MODULE XQuery or global variable for JavaScript.
+* `PROCESS-MODULE.startDate=2015-01-01` Expects an external string variable _startDate_ in PROCESS-MODULE XQuery or global variable for JavaScript.

 Alternatively, **URIS-MODULE** can pass custom inputs to **PRE-BATCH-MODULE**, **PROCESS-MODULE**, **POST-BATCH-MODULE** by returning one or more of the property values in above format before the count the of URIs.
 If the **URIS-MODULE** needs **URIS\_BATCH\_REF** (above) as well, it needs to be just before the URIs count.